elena19m/cloud-courses/website/docs/common/kubernetes/_headlamp.md

 ### Headlamp installation

-You can use the following helper script to install Headlamp on your machine:
+You can use the following helper script to install Headlamp on the lab machine:

 ```shell-session
 $ wget https://repository.grid.pub.ro/cs/cc/laboratoare/install-headlamp.zip